abdxdev/Recurrence-Relation-Solver/README.md

 2. **Akra-Bazzi Method** - For more complex recurrences with multiple terms:
    - T(n) = a₁T(n/b₁) + a₂T(n/b₂) + ... + f(n)

+Here is the link of the application: [Recurrence Relation Solver](https://recurrence-relation-solver.streamlit.app/)

 ## Installation